-To be supported, new development should be designed to:
+New development within the Growing Together area should be designed to:

 - a) Recognise and reinforce local character in relation to height, scale, and spacing of buildings. - b) Respect and protect heritage assets and their settings. - c) Enhance pedestrian and cyclist connectivity.
 This can include the improvement and upgrading of existing routes. - d) Create well defined, attractive and secure streets and spaces, faced by active frontages and benefiting from good levels of natural surveillance and lighting. - e) Retain mature or important trees of good arboricultural and/or amenity value. - f) Integrate refuse and recycling storage facilities to mitigate the visual impact they may have on the public realm.
-The storage and collection of refuse and recycling materials must be considered as part of the initial design process for all new developments, and these facilities should be designed as an integral part of the built form of development proposals. - g) Provide adequate levels of parking taking into consideration the type of development, the accessibility of the location, and the requirements of borough parking standards.
-Parking should be designed to minimise its visual impact upon the townscape, however developments which propose parking courts will not be supported. - h) Respond to and enhance the setting of Local Green Spaces and other valued green spaces.
+The storage and collection of refuse and recycling materials must be considered as part of the initial design process for all new developments, and these facilities should be designed as an integral part of the built form of development proposals. - g) Incorporate the principles of 'Secured by Design', or any equivalent standard which might amend or replace it in the future. - h) Provide adequate levels of parking taking into consideration the type of development, the accessibility of the location, and the requirements of borough parking standards.
+Parking should be designed to minimise its visual impact upon the townscape, however developments which propose parking courts will not be supported. - i) Respond to and enhance the setting of Local Green Spaces and other valued green spaces. - j) Achieve high levels of environmental performance and energy efficiency, minimising reliance on fossil fuels through the progression of renewable energy technologies.
 Proposals for small scale home energy generation, including wind and solar power, will be supported subject to there being no adverse impacts on local residential amenity.